wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/cloud-services/cloud-services-dotnet-continuous-delivery.md

 ## Next steps

-To enable remote debugging when using continuous delivery, see [these instructions](/documentation/articles/cloud-services-virtual-machines-dotnet-continuous-delivery-remote-debugging).
+To enable remote debugging when using continuous delivery, see [Enable remote debugging when using continuous delivery to publish to Azure](/documentation/articles/cloud-services-virtual-machines-dotnet-continuous-delivery-remote-debugging).

   [Continuous Delivery to Azure by Using Visual Studio Online]: /documentation/articles/cloud-services-continuous-delivery-use-vso
   [Team Foundation Build Service]: http://go.microsoft.com/fwlink/p/?LinkId=239963